List of polymorphisms: Cuckoo

-Over fifty species in this family of birds practice brood parasitism; the details are best seen in the common cuckoo (Cuculus canorus).
+Over fifty species in this family of birds practice brood parasitism; the details are best known in the common cuckoo (Cuculus canorus).
 In a season the female lays one egg in 15–20 other bird nests.
 She removes some or all of the host's clutch of eggs, and lays an egg which closely matches the host eggs.
-In Britain the cuckoo lays small eggs that match the size of the smaller host's.
-The eggs are thick-shelled as a defense to protect the egg if the host detects the fraud.

-The intruded egg develops exceptionally quickly; when the newly hatched cuckoo is only ten hours old, and still blind, it exhibits an urge to eject the other eggs or nestlings.
-It rolls them into a special depression on its back and heaves them out of the nest.
-The cuckoo nestling is apparently able to pressure the host adults for feeding by mimicking the cries of the host nestlings.
 The diversity of the cuckoo's eggs is extraordinary, the forms resembling those of its most usual hosts.
 In Britain these are: